Board of Estimate of City of New York v. Morris

 Board of Estimate of City of New York v.
-Morris, 489 U.S. 688 (1989), was a case argued before the United States Supreme Court regarding the structure of the New York City Board of Estimate.
+Morris, 489 U.S. 688 (1989), was a case argued before the United States Supreme Court regarding the constitutionality of the New York City Board of Estimate.
+The Court invoked the one person, one vote principle emanating from the Equal Protection Clause; extending the principle in Reynolds v.
+Sims to municipal government, the Board's structure was ruled to be unconstitutional.
+It was subsequently abolished by an amendment to the New York City Charter.

 Background

 Under the charter of the City of Greater New York established in 1898, the Board of Estimate was responsible for budget and land-use decisions for the city.
 It was composed of eight ex officio members: the Mayor of New York City, the New York City Comptroller and the President of the New York City Council, each of whom was elected citywide and had two votes, and the five Borough presidents, each having one vote.

 In 1981, attorney Richard Emery recruited three NYC women to file suit that the board was unconstitutional, an unpopular opinion at the time that lost in its first district court hearing.
 The ruling was later reversed on appeal, and the city's counter was picked up by the Supreme Court in 1988.